emlid/navio2-docs/docs/Navio-APM/installation-and-running.md

 pi@navio: ~ $ sudo ArduCopter-quad -A udp:192.168.1.2:14550 -C /dev/ttyAMA0 > /home/pi/startup_log &
 ```

+The proper way would be to use systemd service, though.

 #### Connecting to the GCS

 **APM Planner**